 Country -> Province -> Sub Region 1 -> Sub Region 2 -> City -> Riding Area -> Trail

-Trailforks is designed to be a platform that local riding associations can use to help manager their trails and promote their events.
+Trailforks is designed to be a platform that local riding associations can use to help manage their trails and promote their events.
 Trail reports are a great tool for associations to keep a record of work done to trails and be notified when there are issues on a particular trail.

 Trailforks can also be used to help manage & promote local Trail Supporter programs.
 Recording who sponsored a trail and when, who the trail builders are and who the land manager is.

 Any data Trailforks generates can be shared with trail associations through RSS feeds, widgets and the Trailforks API.read more about Trailforks & riding associations